 In the late 1960s, J.G.
 Ballard levied a fierce critique against the then-new phenomenon of media politics, populating the "condensed novels" of The Atrocity Exhibition with such real-life fictionalised characters as Jacqueline Kennedy, JFK, Marilyn Monroe and, of course, Ronald Reagan (whom his protagonist wanted to fuck).
 He fashioned an insane protagonist: a doctor at a mental hospital who himself surrenders to a world of psychosis.
 Ballard vied for a scandal and managed to cause one.

 50 years later, D. Harlan Wilson's Natural Complexions explores the dynamics of contemporary American media pathology and resorts to similar formal strategies.
 Wilson collects satirical vignettes and docufictions extrapolated from actual news stories, spam emails, advertisements, social networks, and other scraps of disposable infotainment.
-There is little need for fictionalizing here, as in 2018, there's no fiction more fictional than the "real."
+There is little need for fictionalizing here, as today, there's no fiction more fictional than the "real."

 Natural Complexions is a biting satire on modern life as lived online and saturated by media idiocy and the closed circuits of celebrity status at every turn.
 Its masterful combination of hilarity and eeriness functions as a 21st-century upgrade of the Kafkaesque—both in its compressed epigraphic form and in its obsession with the (im)possibilities of the sacred.